18th – 22nd November 2024

 Around 1/4 of all people worldwide live in countries affected by conflict.

-With this in mind, it’s time we started investing more in peacebuilding.
+With this in mind, it’s time we started investing more in peacemaking.

 Qualities and Strategies of Peacemakers (QSP-online) is a course of five short modules, each based on a film about outstanding peacemakers and acts as an introduction to an approach to peacemaking that was developed by Frank Buchman, the founder of what is today known as Initiatives of Change.
 To unpack these various approaches, the five films below have been selected.
 Those which have trailers available have been linked.